 The aim of Vloggi is to create a dynamic video library of user-generated travel and lifestyle video content.
 It is not usually necessary to remove a clip from the library.
 When you license a Vloggi, you may view its usage history, allowing you to ensure your Vloggi is being used in an original or unique context.
 However, exclusive rights are also available, whereby we remove the clip or photo from our collection.
 This is available by negotiation.

 Vloggis are considered to be public domain content.
 Some Vloggis incidentally depict recognisable faces, property or third party trademarks in an editorial context.
 At present we do not request model releases or property releases for the Vloggis.
 This means Vloggis are marked for editorial use only.
-If you are the owner of a property featured or a recognisable face and want to use the Vloggi for commercial purposes, you may provide a property or model release to us.
+If you are the owner of a property featured or a recognisable face and want to use the Vloggi for commercial purposes, you may provide a property or model release to us by contacting us.

 Vloggis cleared for editorial use may still be used in many commercial settings subject to the policies and guidelines of each individual organisation.
 Generally, editorial use video content can be used for online use, journalistic videos, short films for non-commercial entities, websites and digital media.